Our Team

 Giulia Cuzzilla

-The Ranges Learning Centre
+Director - The Ranges Learning Centre

 MSL Educational Specialist

-Giulia is a qualified primary school teacher with over 10 years teaching experience.
+Giulia is a qualified primary school teacher with over a decade of teaching experience.
 She has experience teaching in a range of settings, including as a TESOL educator in Italy where she taught English to primary and high school students, as well as to adults.
 She also spent three years teaching Indigenous children of all ages in remote communities in Western Australia where she also gained a post-graduate certificate in Early Childhood Education.
 Through these experiences Giulia came to a deeper understanding of the importance of a structured and systematic approach to the teaching of reading and writing.

-As Director of The Ranges LC, Giulia works with parents navigating the often-overwhelming world of supporting a child with learning differences and advocates for them within the school setting.
+As Director of The Ranges Learning Centre, Giulia works with parents navigating the often-overwhelming world of supporting a child with learning differences and advocates for them within the school setting.
 She performs diagnostic assessments, writes reports to assist parents at home and within schools, and also takes small groups of students.

 Cheryl Martin